“However motherhood comes to you, is a miracle” – Valerie Harper

-Throughout the adoption process you experienced a rollercoaster of emotions.
-The waiting really seemed like an eternity.
+Throughout the adoption process, you experienced a rollercoaster of emotions.
+The waiting seemed like an eternity.
 Then you got the call, the voice on the other end telling you, that you were “matched”.
 You were ecstatic and terrified at the same time.

 Finally meeting and holding your child whether they were a baby, toddler or older child was pretty amazing.
 You might have been clueless on how you were going to raise this child.
-Maybe you had some ideas and were hoping they would work out.
+Maybe you had some ideas and hoped they would work out.
 If you raised biological children, your plan was to do the same that you did with your other children.
-If this was your first child, you plan was to shower them with all the love humanly possible.
+If this was your first child, you planned to shower them with all the love humanly possible.

 You never imagined that the struggles of those parents in the books and trainings would be your struggles.

 Now that your child is home, can you relate to any of the following questions or concerns:

 - How do I talk to my child about their adoption?

 - Why does my child seem so sweet one minute and then totally lose it when they don’t get their way?

 - Why does my child seem to be so independent and resourceful for somethings but so immature in other ways?

 - It has been years now since we brought our child home why does my child still _________.